bitpay/bitcore-node/README.md

 $ ./bin/build-libbitcoind
 ```

-The first argument is 'debug', this will compile node bindings and bitcoind with debug flags.
 The `PATCH_VERSION` file dictates what version/tag the patch goes clean against.

 There is a config_options.sh that has the configure options used to build libbitcoind. `make` will then compile `libbitcoind/src/.libs/libbitcoind.{so|dylib}`.
 This will completely ignore compiling tests, QT object files and the wallet features in `bitcoind/libbitcoind.{so|dylib}`.